Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Additional Experimental Results

-Additionally, we analysed TOHA's performance for extremely short responses consisting of one word.
+Additionally, we analyzed TOHA's performance on extremely short responses consisting of a single word.
 The results are presented in Figure~\ref{fig:short_answers}.
-While its performance drops~---~as expected when the response graph degenerates to a single vertex~---~it remains non-random.
+While its performance drops, as expected when the response graph degenerates to a single vertex, it remains non-random.
 This indicates that TOHA retains some predictive power even for these challenging, out-of-design cases.

-As for the TOHA's performance on longer responses, the results for the MS MARCO, CNN/DM and XSum datasets demonstrate that as the response length grows, the hallucination signals become less distinguishable for all the considered methods, as hallucinated tokens comprise a very small part of the response.
+As for the TOHA's performance on longer responses, the results for the MS MARCO, CNN/DM, and XSum datasets demonstrate that as the response length grows, the hallucination signals become less distinguishable for all the considered methods, as hallucinated tokens comprise a very small part of the response.
 However, TOHA remains superior to baselines, confirming that our topology-based approach is more effective than existing methods for complex long-form responses.